 Living costs are much lower than the United States, especially for rent, health care and food.
 Americans can buy real estate and own businesses, and they have a free automatic 90-day visa to explore Uruguay.
 For residency, expats only need to have a proof-of-income of $500/mth to qualify.

-much cheaper than almost anywhere else in the world with great food and $10 massages.
+Thailand is a beautiful peaceful country with a rich Buddhist culture, an excellent climate, and has the lowest cost of living on this list.
+Thailand is technically a kingdom with harsh laws against speaking ill of the royal family, yet there’s a significant amount of personal freedom on the ground due to the country’s organized chaos.
+Food and trinket kiosks, taxis and most small businesses are regulated by the word-of-mouth free market as opposed to government restrictions.
+This newly industrialized country is welcoming to Western expats who can enjoy a high level of modern comfort for much cheaper than almost anywhere else in the world with great food and $10 massages.
 Thailand also has world-class health care for pennies on the dollar compared to America.
 The beach town of Phuket, the comfortable city of Chiang Mai and small towns like Pai have become very popular with expats.
 Thailand is a great central hub to explore the rest of Southeast Asia.

 Foreigners cannot technically buy property in Thailand, but they can buy condos through contracts that act similar to 50-year renewable leases.
 Americans are given a 30-day tourist visa upon arrival and it’s easy to get extended visas for a small fee.
 Retirees can get residency by proving around $2000/mth income only after they stay on extended visas for a couple of years.